Mingun/pegjs/README.md

 The action has access to all variables and functions in the [Action Execution Environment](#action-execution-environment).

+If the action code is preceded by the character `^`, execution of action will be postponed until the moment of the end of parse or execution of the first energy action or a semantic predicate.
+Note, that `location` and `text` functions will not correctly work for postponed actions.

 #### *expression<sub>1</sub>* / *expression<sub>2</sub>* / ... / *expression<sub>n</sub>*